microsoft/yardl/docs/docs.md

   ]
 }
 ```

-### Protocol Schema JSON
+### Top-Level Schema

-The json that is embedded in the binary or HDF5 format contains the protocol
+The JSON that is embedded in the binary or HDF5 format contains the protocol
-definition (defined above) and the transitive closure of named types used by the protocol.
+definition (defined above) and the transitive closure of named types (records,
+enums, and aliases) used by the protocol.

 ```JSON
 {